Media Psychology

 Explore mental health challenges caused by media usage

-One potential challenge of defining media psychology is that the field may deal with various topics, ranging from human psychology and emotions to the implications of interactive technology and the ways it may influence behavior.
+One potential challenge of defining media psychology is that the field may deal with various topics, ranging from human psychology and emotions to the implications of interactive media technology and the ways media may influence behavior.

 According to the American Psychological Association, “Media psychology focuses on the psychology behind media and technology use and impact.”
 The forms of technology that media psychology may explore include, but are not limited to: